What is a Thermal Cooker?

 Using an Aldi cooker is the same as using other thermal cookers, the same recipes can be used and the results will be brilliant.

-Whichever thermal cooker model you choose, it is sure to become a favourite way to prepare meals.
-There is no ‘best’ thermal cooker as the choices vary so much.
+Whichever thermal cooker model you choose, it is sure to become a favorite way to prepare meals for your family.
+There is no ‘best’ thermal cooker as the choices and costs to purchase a thermal cooker vary so much.